-- 5.21 In Section 2, we outlined that your Shared Access licence will also allow Ofcom to request that you change frequency from time to time.
-We may do this because we want to accommodate new users in the same area or on the same frequency, or if we need to deal with interference. - 5.22 If we need to do this, we will email you the frequency you need to change to, and the time by which you will need to have changed frequency by.
-This means that you will have to deploy equipment that can be tuned across an entire band (that is, for the 3.8-4.2 GHz band and 26 GHz band where this is relevant).
+- 5.27 In Section 2, we outlined that your Shared Access licence will also allow Ofcom to request that you change frequency from time to time.
+We may do this because we want to accommodate new users in the same area or on the same frequency, or if we need to deal with interference. - 5.28 If we need to do this, we will email you the frequency you need to change to, and the time by which you will need to have changed frequency by.
+This means that you will have to deploy equipment that can be tuned across an entire band.

-46 See clause 18 in the low and medium power Shared Access licence, Ofcom, Enabling Opportunities for Innovation, 2019
+45 See clause 18 in the low and medium power Shared Access licence, Ofcom, Enabling Opportunities for Innovation, 2019

-6. Mobile Network Codes and telephone numbers
+6.Mobile Network Codes and telephone numbers